apache/plc4x/plc4j/integrations/apache-nifi/README.md

 ## Common properties
 The following properties applies to all Plc4x Processors:
-* Connection String: A constant connection string such as `s7://10.105.143.7:102?remote-rack=0&remote-slot=1&controller-type=S7_1200`.
+* Connection String: A constant connection string such as `s7://10.105.143.7:102?remote-rack=0&remote-slot=1&controller-type=S7_1200` or a valid Expression Language ([Expression Language NiFi documentation](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html)) such as `${plc4x.connection_string}`.
-* Read/Write/Subscribe timeout (miliseconds): Specifies the time in milliseconds for the connection to return a timeout.
-In case of subscription the timeout is used to renew connections.
+* Timeout (miliseconds): Specifies the time in milliseconds for the connection to return a timeout.
+Is used to renew connections.
+Can be set with Expression Language.
+* Timestamp field name: It defines the name of the field that represents the time when the response from the Plc was received.
+It will be added to the attributes or to the record deppending on the processor used.
 * Address Access Strategy: defines how the processor obtains the PLC addresses.
 It can take 2 values:
   * **Properties as Addreses:**
       For each variable, add a new property to the processor where the property name matches the variable name, and the variable value corresponds to the address tag.